xtex404/mkgitbranch/README.md

 ### Windows Compatibility Notes<a name="windows-compatibility-notes"></a>

 - If you customize the `branch_create_command_template` in your configuration, use double quotes for arguments (e.g., `"git switch --quiet --track --create \"{branch_name}\""`).
 Single quotes may not work in Windows CMD or PowerShell.
 - Ensure that `git` is available in your system `PATH`.
 - All other features, including clipboard integration and GUI, work cross-platform without changes.

+**Easter Egg:**

+- Press **Ctrl+R** in the main dialog to auto-fill the description field with 3-5 random words from a word list.
+- By default, the word list is loaded from `src/mkgitbranch/resources/words.txt`.
+You can override this with the `word_list_path` config parameter.